-1. Claimant is a 15-year-old boy who lives with his parents and seven siblings.
+Claimant is a 12-year-old boy who lives with his parents and seven siblings.
 He is eligible for regional center services based on his diagnosis of autism.
 Three of his brothers also are consumers of regional center services.
 Another brother is also a regional center client but has an inactive case.

-- 2. NLACRC is one of the regional centers designated by the Department of Developmental Services to provide funding for services and supports to persons with developmental disabilities under the Lanterman Act.
+2. NLACRC is one of the regional centers designated by the Department of Developmental Services to provide funding for services and supports to persons with developmental disabilities under the Lanterman Act.
 (Welf. & Inst.
-Code (Code), § 4500 et seq.) - 3.
-On February 17, 2023, Mother sent an email to her children's service coordinators at NLACRC requesting NLACRC assist with co-payments required by certain of her children's healthcare providers.
-(Exhibit 22.) - 4.
-On May 18, 2023, NLACRC sent Mother a Notice of Proposed Action (NOPA) finding claimant ineligible for regional center funding of insurance copayments for claimant's CBT with Tamar Apelian, Psy.D., of Growing Minds.
+Code (Code), § 4500 et seq.)

+3. On February 17, 2023, Mother sent an email to her children's service coordinators at NLACRC requesting NLACRC assist with co-payments required by certain of her children's healthcare providers.
+(Exhibit 22.)

+4. On May 18, 2023, NLACRC sent Mother a Notice of Proposed Action (NOPA) finding claimant ineligible for regional center funding of insurance copayments for claimant's CBT with Tamar Apelian, Psy.D., of Growing Minds.
+The NOPA did not address claimant's request for assistance with co-pays paid to his NPT provider.
 The NOPA cited Code sections 4646, 4659, and 4659.1 in support of NLACRC's position.
-According to the NOPA, claimant's family's income did not meet the criteria for co-pay payment assistance or to qualify for any exception under Code section 4659.1.
-NLACRC further asserted claimant had not demonstrated he exhausted generic services who could provide the needed therapy or show that generic resources were not available to fund such services.
+According to the NOPA, claimant's family's income did not meet the criteria for co-pay payment assistance or fall within the exceptions stated in Code section 4659.1.
+NLACRC further asserted claimant had not demonstrated he exhausted generic services to provide his CBT or NPT or show that generic resources were not available to fund such services.
 NLACRC recommended parents select a vendor that was in-network with both their private insurance and Medi-Cal managed care plan to avoid any fee for services.
 (Ex.
+8, p.
+A83.)

-6, p.
-A19.) - 5.
-In her appeal dated May 23, 2023, Mother challenged NLACRC's denial of funding the co-pays for claimant's CBT.
-(Exhibit 2.)
+5. In her appeal dated May 23, 2023, Mother challenged NLACRC's denial of funding the co-pays for claimant's CBT and NPT.
+(Exhibit 4.)